Pikselin/silverstripe-base/README.md

 ## Global template helpers
 A simple class is included that provides a few basic reusable methods for templates.
 See the helpers dir for details.

+## Teaser extension
+An extension is included that allows you to add teaser text and teaser image fields to any page type.
+This is useful when you want to display child pages in lists on landing pages etc.
+To activate the extension add it via the extensions static

+    private static $extensions = [
+            TeaserExtension::class
+        ];

+Or in yml

+    Page:
+      extensions:
+        - Pikselin\base\TeaserExtension

+Full namespace for this extension

+    namespace Pikselin\base\TeaserExtension;

 ## SVGIcon
 A helper class is available that allows you to embed an SVG image from a sprite set file.